vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 Once the design decisions are made they can be incorporated by the construction.

-A solution add-on consists of a *Manifest* (`manifest.yaml`) describing the vendor, minimal Cloud Director version to run this add-on, the elements implementing its business logic.
+A solution add-on consists of a *Manifest* (`manifest.yaml`) describing the vendor, minimal VMware Cloud Director version to run this add-on, the elements implementing its business logic.
 Each element further contains details about the location of its source code and configuration.

 Solutions add-ons are created, built, tested and packaged with `vcd-ext-shell`.
 Creating a new add-on can be achieved with the following command: